PAA Honored Members

 His past work in Brazil includes two large NICHD-funded studies about that country’s fertility transition and another about high rates of cesarean section and female sterilization.
 A current project explores the demography of Brazil’s indigenous population.

-Joe has been at UT-Austin since 1989, and teaches courses on demographic methods and the evaluation of social policies.
+Joe taught at UT-Austin from 1989, teaching courses on demographic methods and the evaluation of social policies, retiring in 2022, though he continued to mentor students, attend conferences, and write academic papers in his retirement.
 Before joining the faculty at UT, he held positions at the Harvard School of Public Health (1983-89), the Population Council (1976, 1979-1983), El Colegio de México (1976-1983), Princeton University (1975-1976), and the U.S. Agency for International Development (1970-71).

 List of Donors